The most interesting ideas in Blade Runner 2049 are portrayed in the AI character Joi and her relation with male protagonist K.

 Can Winterson depend on my female innate understanding of love?

 It was at the end of a cold, bleak day, and I was having drinks in the company of mostly women.
 The topic switched to robots and relations to robots.
 Things were mentioned as: ‘That is just crazy!’
 ‘It makes no sense, pitiful’ ‘Who would ever do that?’
 ‘Nobody, I can’t imagine…’

 I busied myself with a pistachio, not planning to say anything.

 ‘She would,’ one of them said, looking straight at me.

 She laughed.
 ‘I knew it.’

 I would be too curious.
 I would want to know how it is to be around someone – something – that is programmed to my likes and tastes, who would evolve and adapt to my wishes and my reactions.
 Would it motivate me, would it make me feel good, would I feel known?
-Would it be like eating the Matrix steak, savouring all its tastes, while not having to give up the real world?
+Would it be like eating the Matrix steak, savoring all its tastes, while – unlike The Matrix – not having to give up the real world?